-As of 03 July 2023, the direct or indirect record and/or beneficial owners of more than 5% of common shares are as follows:
+As of the date of this report, the direct or indirect record and/or beneficial owners of more than 5% of common shares are as follows:

-Class Name, Address of Owner and Relationship with the Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percentage 1 Common Shares Menlo Capital Corporation, Eurovilla 4 Bldg., Arnaiz Avenue, Makati City, Stockholder of Record Same 2 Filipino 560,000,000 37.33% Common Telectronic Systems shares.
-2 The Board of Directors of Menlo Capital Corporation has the power to decide how its shares in the Company are to be voted.
+Class Name, Address of Owner and Relationship with the Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percentage 1 Common Menlo Capital Shares Corporation, Eurovilla 4 Bldg., Arnaiz Avenue, Makati City, Same 2 Filipino 560,000,000 37.33% Stockholder of Record Common Shares Telectronic Systems Inc., Spirit of Communications Center, Same 3 Filipino 300,000,241 20.00% 106 C. Palanca St., Legaspi Village, shares.

-1 The percentage is based on the total number of commons shares with voting rights and excludes the non-voting preferred shares
+1 The percentage is based on the total number of commons shares with voting rights and excludes the non-voting preferred